Cleopatra (1963 film): Filming resumes in Rome

+On May 8 and 9, 1962, the scene of Cleopatra's procession into Rome was filmed, with the choreography staged by Hermes Pan.
 By late May 1962, most of the palace scenes were finished, but the remaining sequences, including those of the Battle of Pharsalus and Actium, the arrival of Cleopatra in Tarsus, and Antony's confrontation with Octavian's legions, were not yet filmed.
 Some of these sequences were to be shot in Egypt.
 Back in California, Fox had posted an annual loss for fiscal year 1961, with blame directed at the looming production costs of Cleopatra.
 As a result, Skouras assured shareholders that he was preparing to take "drastic measures" to reduce expenditures.
 On June 11, Fox cancelled the already-delayed film Something's Got to Give, which had starred Marilyn Monroe and Dean Martin.

 From June 1–5, Fox executives Peter Levathes, Otto Koegel and Joseph Moskowitz, whom Wanger jokingly named as the "Three Wise Men," arrived on set to cancel the scheduled shoot of the Battle of Pharsalus.
 The committee informally fired Wanger by discontinuing his salary and expense account, demanded that Taylor's salary be terminated on June 9, and that all filming be halted by June 30.
 Mankiewicz refused to commit to the new terms, and sent a memo to then-studio chairman Samuel Rosenman requesting for Taylor's availability to be extended.
 In response, Rosenman permitted Taylor to work until June 23.

-On June 12, Wanger's "firing" was first reported by columnist Earl Wilson.
-Mankiewicz had read Wilson's column, and asked Lewis "Doc" Merman, the studio's production manager, to assume Wanger's position and thereby reinstate the filming of several sequences that were cut.
+On June 12, Mankiewicz had read columnist Earl Wilson's report that Wanger had been fired.
+He asked Lewis "Doc" Merman, the studio's production manager, if he could assume Wanger's position and thereby reinstate the filming of several sequences that were cut.
 Taylor and Burton, angered over Wanger's dismissal, had planned to protest unless Wanger was reinstated.
 Back in Los Angeles, Merman consulted with Levathes, in which they both agreed that Wanger would remain as producer.

 In haste, the filming unit re-located to Ischia, off the coast of Italy where the battle of Actium was shot.
 The scene of Cleopatra's arrival aboard her barge in Tarsus was completed on June 23, which was Taylor's last day on set.
 On June 26, 1962, Skouras announced his resignation as studio president, effective on September 30.
 On July 25, Darryl F. Zanuck was elected as the new president of Fox, while Skouras became the new chairman of the board.
 Zanuck then fired Levathes, replacing him with his son Richard D. Zanuck.